Security - Settings

 What build code is affected

-All string literals are removed from your code and replaced with method calls to decryption functions.
-New obfuscated classes with random names are added containing encrypted string data and decryption logic.
+All string literals are removed from your code and replaced with calls to decryption methods.
+New obfuscated classes with random names are added, containing the encrypted string data and decryption logic.

 How build resources are affected